1230 Avenue of the Americas

 New [email protected]

 New York City is one of the world’s largest job markets.
-To fill your high-level job openings, trust an executive search firm with experience and connections.
+To fill your high-level job openings, trust our New York Executive Search Recruiters with experience and connections.
 Reaction Search International can discover the best talent in New York to meet your needs.

 RSI takes a personalized approach to every job search.
 We look for exceptional candidates who will best fit with your existing team and unique business culture.
 We look at who thrives at your company and what qualities they possess, then find candidates who will complement that approach.

 To find top-performing industry talent, we approach the search with creativity, rather than relying on databases and ads.
 Our proactive search process finds the person who will fill your position the best, regardless of whether they are actively seeking a new job.

 See how our national network of recruiters with connections throughout NYC can make your company stronger.

 For a high-level placement, you want to find someone who will become an integral part of your success.
 As we look for candidates, we focus on people who will move you closer to your long-term goals.

 As part of our proven 25-step process for recruiting the best candidates, we rely on:

 Our recruiters focus on building relationships.
 As a result, we find people with exceptional backgrounds who can join your team and begin contributing immediately.